-Learn what “Performance by default” means and more about new high-performance multithreaded system that will make it possible for games to fully utilize the multicore processors available today without a headache.
+Learn what “Performance by default” means and more about new high-performance multithreaded systems that will make it possible for games to fully utilize the multicore processors available today without a headache.

 Unity at GDC - ECS for Small Things

 Learn about Unity's new solution for creating smaller, faster, lighter experiences that will enable you to reach everything from entry-level devices to wearables.
-Gain an understanding of what Unity's small solution is and what the various deployment options it makes possible.
+Gain an understanding of what Unity's small solution is and the various possible deployment options.
 Learn about how it relates to the other Unity data-oriented design efforts and how we're thinking about small code going forward.

 Unity at GDC - Evolving Unity

 Unity's CTO and Co-Founder, Joachim Ante shares the principles behind evolving Unity from a GameObject engine to be Entity Component System (ECS), and the benefits it will bring to developers.

 Unity at GDC - Job System & Entity Component System

 Learn about Unity 2018.1’s new C# job system for game code, as well as a new (experimental) Entity Component System implementation to go along with it.
 These new technologies make it possible to write highly performant code using C#, enabling you to make games with a higher frame rate and better battery life, while maintaining simplicity across both small and large projects.